 Positive reinforcement training for dogs utilises food treats and/or praise and/or toy play to reward a dog for doing something you want him to do.
 The reward (or the possibility of the reward) makes it more likely that your dog will repeat the behaviour.
 (If you would like more information please select the "Training Method" option under About Us.)

-Please bring your dog keen to take the food rewards we are going to offer him/her.
+Please bring your dog hungry and keen to take the food rewards we are going to offer him/her.

 What’s the best way to get to the Leopold location?